Ministrex/CEH-v11/modules/12-Evading-IDS-Firewalls-and-Honeypots.md

 ## <u>Evasion Concepts and Techniques</u>

-- **Insertion Attack** - Attacker forces teh IDS to process invalid packets.
+- **Insertion Attack** - Attacker forces the IDS to process invalid packets.

 - **Evasion** - An endpoint accepts a packet that the IDS would normally reject.
 Typically executed via **fragmentation** of the attack packets to allow them to be moved through the IDS.